New Hampshire Chapter - Military Officers Association of America

 WEBSITES FOR RETIREES AND PERSONS OVER 50

 The following sites specialize in retirees and persons over 50.
-Jim LeFebvre has included a brief description of the site and the URL.
+Included a brief description of the site and the URL.
 Please remember that all officers who are members of MOAA are entitled to use The Officer Placement system sponsored by MOAA.
-If you use any of the sites listed below, please let him know if they were useful to you, as he is continually looking for ways to enhance job search tools for MOAA-NH clients.
+Good Luck!

 1. Your Encore helps Fortune 500 firms find retired engineers and scientists to meet a surge requirement or a temporary need.
 Website: www.yourencore.com